5 Greek food blogs you should be following

 Gemista (tomatoes and peppers stuffed with rice), imam bayildi (stuffed eggplant), simple grilled fish with lots of fresh vegetables, and a simple salad with top-quality olives, feta cheese and Cretan rusks are among his top dishes.

-His most popular videos are his recipes for aloe vera juice and pita bread for Greek souvlaki.
+His most popular videos are his recipes for aloe vera juice and a Greek pie called Kixi (pronounced kee-hee)

 "Thessaloniki is one of the top destinations for foodies in Greece, and possibly in Europe as well," he says.